 I came to Japan first as a curious world citizen and second as a writer—my role as a Japan photographer was a distant third when I landed at Narita Airport all those years ago.
 As time passed, however, and I returned to Japan again and again, it was the singular visual elements of the country that most inspired me, be that the human-sized icicles dangling off the sides of Otaru Canal in Hokkaido (Or, of course, seasonal spectacles like spring’s sakura and the koyo autumn leaf viewing.)

 Likewise, it is my desire to see as many of the colors and textures in my photography of Japan as possible that motivates the pace and extensiveness of my continued exploration.
-I have no less than 15 trips mapped out between now and the end of 2020—and if I’m honest, I would expect that number to grow rather than shrink.
+I have no less than 15 trips mapped out between now and 2025—and if I’m honest, I would expect that number to grow rather than shrink.
+For photography, Japan is simply the best destination in the world.

 Top Japan Photography Tips